 The Department of Planning, Industry and Environment Flying-fox Camp Management Policy 2015 empowers land managers, primarily local councils, to work with their communities to manage flying-fox camps effectively.
-The main purpose of this policy is to minimise health and lifestyle impacts of flying-fox camps on people, at the same time as avoiding unnecessary harm to flying-foxes.
+The main purpose of this policy is to minimise the health and lifestyle impacts of flying-fox camps on people while avoiding unnecessary harm to flying-foxes.

 The focus of the policy for the management of flying-foxes is to minimise the immediate impacts of flying-foxes on people, as well as a longer-term approach to the sustainable management of flying-fox camps and streamlined authorisation of actions at or near camps.

 Visit Flying-fox camp management and Living near a flying-fox camp for more information.

 Flying-foxes can potentially impact commercial fruit growers, especially during prolonged periods of flying-fox food shortages.

 The most reliable method for mitigating impacts is using full-exclusion netting or throwover netting.

 An independent review of licensing was commissioned in 2008 to assess the validity of the NSW licensing policy for the legal harm (including killing) of flying-foxes.

 This flying-fox licensing review concluded that shooting is ineffective when larger numbers of flying-foxes visit orchards and is a contributing factor to the decline of the species.
 In response to the review panel's recommendations, licences to harm flying-foxes were only granted under special circumstances from July 2015 to June 2021.